SeokRae/nicepay-manual-eng/info/nicepay-info-sandbox.md

 ## Transaction Status Inquiry

-You can check it through the response tid(transaction ID) received in the Sandbox.
+You can check `Transaction Status` through the response tid(transaction ID) received in the Sandbox.

 Please refer to the link for more detailed information.